 Though made with yeast, kombucha is only mildly alcoholic — most brews are no more than 0.5 percent alcohol by volume.
 The yeast component of the SCOBY works in concert with bacteria, with some of the sweetener converting into alcohol (from yeast activity) and some into acetic acid (from bacterial activity), resulting in a product that's not overwhelmingly alcoholic, tart, or sweet.

 Despite a relatively recent surge in popularity, kombucha is believed to have been first made around the time that tea plants were first cultivated in ancient China.
 It spread to other regions of Asia, Eastern Europe, and Russia, where it's called tea kvass.
 Some consume it for its purported health benefits, while others enjoy it purely for its fizz and mouthwatering acidity.
-While it's not for everyone, kombucha is available in a wide range of flavors, and many varieties are milder in flavor than they're often made out to be.
-Try a bottle (you may just become a kombucha convert!), and even try your hand at making it at home.
+Available in a wide range of flavors and degrees of acidity, there's a bottle to please nearly any palate.